xsampedro/quantum3_docs/output/quantum3/manual/quantum-ecs/dsl.md

 Once resolved, a list can be iterated over or manipulated with all the expected API methods of a list such as Add, Remove, Contains, IndexOf, RemoveAt, \[\], etc... .

-To use the list in the component of type _Targets_ defined in the code snippet above, you could create the following system:
+Here is an example of how to use the list in the component of type _Targets_ defined in the code snippet above, you could create the following system:

 C#